spekulatius/PHPScraper/websites/basics/installation.md

 ## Usage

 After the installation is completed the package will be picked up by the Composer autoloader.

-If you are using a VanillaPHP library you will need to include the autoloader in your script:
+If you are building a VanillaPHP project, you will need to include the autoloader in your script at the top of your PHP script:

 ```php
 require 'vendor/autoload.php';
 ```

-If you are using a framework such as Laravel, SilverStripe or Flarum, you won't need this step.
+If you are using a framework such as Laravel, Symfony, Zend, Phalcon, or CakePHP, you won't need this step.
+The autoloader is automatically included.